barthicus/vue-garage-builder/README.md

 # garage-builder
+> You can also check version created in React here: [github.com/barthicus/react-garage-builder].

 Simple garage builder based on vue.js and three where you can adjust width and length of construction.
 There is also option to change the number of garage gates.
 App skeleton was created with [vue-cli 3].